 Biodynamics, a more extensive approach

-Biodynamic agriculture (from the Greek biós = life and dynamis = power) is a new way of thinking over farming methods based on the principles of anthroposophy.
+Biodynamic agriculture (from the Greek biós = life and dynamis = power) is a new way of thinking about farming methods based on the principles of anthroposophy.
 It was the Austrian philosopher Rudolf Steiner who laid the foundations for the anthroposophy during the course he gave at Koberwitz (Silesia) in 1924.
 A group of farmers attended eight classes whose core was to preserve the natural setting of the Earth and the preservation of soil fertility in order to improve the quality of foods men will feed on.

 According to biodynamic approach when we interact with the land and the plants we are communicating with living intelligent organisms that support and balance the whole Universe.